 The participating investigators in the Cord Blood Transplantation Study (COBLT Study) collaborate through an organization designed to maintain a continuity of operations and to facilitate effective communication and cooperation among the units.
 The National Heart, Lung and Blood Institute (NHLBI) Project Officer, the NHLBI-appointed Chairperson, the Principal Investigators from the Transplant Centers and Cord Blood Banks, and the Principal Investigator from the Medical Coordinating Center (MCC) comprise the Steering Committee, which is responsible for the design, execution, and analysis of the study.
-This Manual of Procedures describes the study organization, data forms, and special Transplant Center study procedures.
-The approach to treatment administration is defined by the COBLT Study protocol.
+This Manual of Procedures describes the study organization, data forms, and special Transplant Center study protocol.
 This chapter will provide detailed description of the COBLT Study organizational structure as well as define the roles and purposes of the collaborating units.